 Global Research Award Subcommittee

-The Global Research Award Subcommittee is comprised of members representative of the various geographic regions of the world served by the award (e.g., Latin America, Europe, Africa, Asia).
+The Global Research Award Subcommittee is comprised of members with expertise of the various geographic regions of the world served by the award (e.g., Latin America, Europe, Africa, and Asia).
 The membership of the subcommittee includes:

-- 2 Co-Chairs (suggested by Chair of Awards Committee)
+- 2 Co-Chairs (recommended by Chair of Awards Committee)

 - At least 6 additional members who are past or current members of International Members Committee or who have international perspective and familiarity with ASH programs

-Members of the Global Research Award Subcommittee serve 2-year terms (unless otherwise indicated) with the option for an additional term.
-They are expected to attend two in-person meetings (typically in June in conjunction with the EHA Annual Congress and in December in conjunction with the ASH annual meeting), participate in conference calls, and communicate via email as necessary.
+Members of the Global Research Award Subcommittee serve 2-year staggered terms (unless otherwise indicated) with the option for an additional term.
+Terms on the Subcommittee run on an academic calendar year (July 1-June 30).
+Members are expected to attend two meetings (typically in June in conjunction with the EHA Annual Congress and in December in conjunction with the ASH annual meeting), participate in conference calls, and communicate via email as necessary.

-The voting members of the Global Research Award Subcommittee (i.e. appointed members and liaisons but not ex-officio members or representatives) serve as the Global Research Award Study Section.
+The members of the Global Research Award Subcommittee serve as the Global Research Award Study Section.
 The study section reviews applications, provides critiques and/or feedback as appropriate, and makes recommendations for recipients of the Global Research Award.
 The Awards Committee oversees the work of the study section and makes funding recommendations to the ASH Executive Committee, which serves as the ultimate arbiter for questions from the study section related to eligibility.

 · the relevant pool of applicants/nominees;